-The question of the relevance of empire was posed on the exhibition comments board. replies reflected the deep divisions within British society which have crystallised around Brexit.
+The question of the relevance of empire was posed on the exhibition comments board.
+Visitors’ replies reflected the deep divisions within British society which have crystallised around Brexit.
 Written in marker pen beneath the question were two very different responses.
 The first stated ‘Proud to be British’ and the second ‘Brexit is imperial nostalgia’.
-As the comments board made clear, the representation and meaning of Britain’s imperial past will continue to be contested precisely because there is no single unicultural interpretation that can speak to the many subjectivities of a diverse nation.
+As the comments board made clear, the representation and meaning of Britain’s imperial past and its relationship to the present will continue to be contested precisely because there is no single unicultural interpretation that can speak to the many subjectivities of a diverse nation.
+Birmingham very narrowly voted to leave the European Union but the point the exhibition made clearly was that despite a very strong sense of local identity the city’s history has always been bound up with places and people beyond its boundaries.

+***

-Prime Minister Theresa May to earmark £120 million for a nationwide festival to mark Britain’s departure from the European Union in 2022.
+As Brexit is increasingly understood to be a question of culture rather than economics, the role that culture will play in its aftermath will be key.
+It is no surprise then that Prime Minister Theresa May proposed to earmark £120 million for a nationwide festival to mark Britain’s departure from the European Union in 2022.
 The suggestion was quickly dubbed the ‘Festival of Brexit’ by cultural commentators.
 The parallels with UKIP’s ‘Best of Britain’ exhibition demonstrate the degree to which the Conservative Party has drawn on their policies and rhetoric in recent years.
 Harking back to the Festival of Britain in 1951, the idea is embedded within a nostalgic cultural framework which continues to look to the past for a vision which will unite a divided nation.
-Similarly, supporters of the Leave campaign have also recognised the of staking their claim to historical representation by announcing that they are collecting material for a Museum of Brexit.
-According to the website the museum will tell ‘the history of what we know today as Brexit.
-It’s the story of how the UK in official terms – pooled (or surrendered), and then reclaimed, our sovereignty.
+Similarly, supporters of the Leave campaign have also recognised the necessity of staking their claim to historical representation by announcing that they are collecting material for a Museum of Brexit.
+According to the website, the museum will tell ‘the history of what we know today as Brexit.
+It’s the story of how the UK – in official terms – “pooled” (or surrendered), and then reclaimed, our sovereignty’.
 Both of these interventions underscore the centrality of the exhibitionary space in the configuration of collective memory and identity.

 As the nation wrestles with competing versions of both the past and the present, museums can and should function as places in which to think through these questions.
-As the James Baldwin quote which is emblazoned on the walls of the Museum of African American History and Culture remind us ‘The great force of history comes from the fact that we carry it within us, are unconsciously controlled by it in many ways, and history is literally present in all that we do.’
-Both the history of empire and the issue of Brexit are deeply contested and fundamentally intertwined subjects that go to the heart of a sense of personal identity.
+As the James Baldwin quote which is emblazoned on the walls of the hard-fought for Smithsonian National Museum of African American History and Culture remind us, ‘The great force of history comes from the fact that we carry it within us, are unconsciously controlled by it in many ways, and history is literally present in all that we do.’
+Both the history of empire and the issue of Brexit are deeply contested and fundamentally intertwined subjects that go to the heart of a sense of personal and national identity.
 How they are negotiated in the reformulation of the nation which is taking place in the wake of the referendum remains to be seen.